And now for something completely different! Who’s heard of a Holga camera? This is my Holga, a medium format 120 film camera from Hong Kong.

 Please note: Holga photos are delivered digitally only.
 The film is sent to a lab for processing, and the scans are sent back to me.
 I will then add these to your existing wedding online gallery and alert you by email.

-Expect your Holga additions to take about 4-6 months to be delivered
+Expect your Holga additions to take up to 2-3 months to be delivered

 This is due to my lab that processes the film taking several weeks as per their expected turnaround time.